oferwald/transposh/readme.txt

  * New Google icon
  * Fix WP_Widget deprecation call for wordpress 4.3
  * Minor fix for buddypress search integration
+ * Fix some cases when https urls would not be rewritten
-= 2015/07/29 - 0.9.7.2 =
+ * Fix rewrite support for three letter languages (currently only ceb) = 2015/07/29 - 0.9.7.2 =
  * Shortcode revision following wordpress 4.2.3 release
  * Update to the Google proxy code, so it works again for now